MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise.md

 New-AzResourceGroup -Name $rgName -Location $locName
 ```

-<span data-ttu-id="a9393-p109">Em seguida, crie a rede virtual do TestLab que hospedará a sub-rede da rede corporativa do ambiente corporativo simulado e a protegerá com um grupo de segurança de rede.
-Preencha o nome do grupo de recursos e execute esses comandos no prompt de comando do PowerShell, no computador local.</span><span class="sxs-lookup"><span data-stu-id="a9393-p109">Next, you create the TestLab virtual network that will host the Corpnet subnet of the simulated enterprise environment and protect it with a network security group.
-Fill in the name of your resource group and run these commands at the PowerShell command prompt on your local computer.</span></span>
+<span data-ttu-id="6829b-144">Next, you create the TestLab virtual network that will host the Corpnet subnet of the simulated enterprise environment and protect it with a network security group.</span><span class="sxs-lookup"><span data-stu-id="6829b-144">Next, you create the TestLab virtual network that will host the Corpnet subnet of the simulated enterprise environment and protect it with a network security group.</span></span> <span data-ttu-id="6829b-145">Fill in the name of your resource group and run these commands at the PowerShell command prompt on your local computer.</span><span class="sxs-lookup"><span data-stu-id="6829b-145">Fill in the name of your resource group and run these commands at the PowerShell command prompt on your local computer.</span></span>

 ```powershell
 $rgName="<name of your new resource group>"